Soup-o-Stat/vkplay-gamejam/README.md

+# Symphony of Distraction

+## Project Description
+**Symphony of Distraction** is a game created for a hackathon, where you play as a mad scientist who has invented a time machine.
+To prove the existence of the past, present, and future, he destroys them using a catapult.
+The game combines chaos, destruction, and precise calculations in a style inspired by Angry Birds.

 ### Terms of Use
 1. All artwork published by the author **rekuiemuu** is protected by copyright.
 2. Artworks may only be used for personal, non-commercial purposes with proper attribution.
 For example: "Author: rekuiemuu".